 Deploy all your services in the same Azure region.
 This includes your bot, LUIS, and any external services that your bot uses.

 If you are using LUIS for language understanding, create a key in the same Azure region that your bot runs in.
-If you created your LUIS service in a different region, see LUIS Cognitive Service Create to pick a new region.
+If you created your LUIS service in a different region, you should move it to the same region as your bot.

 Avoid cold starts in Azure

-If an Azure Function and Web app is not used for a period of time (typically about 20 minutes), Azure recycles it.
-Recycled functions and apps can take up to 10 seconds to start.
+If an Azure function or Web app is not used for a period of time (typically about 20 minutes), Azure recycles it.
+Recycled functions and apps can take up to 10 seconds to restart.
 This is known as a cold start.
 You can prevent cold starts by enabling the Always On option in the application settings of your Azure Function or Web app.

 Disable ARR affinity cache

-If you are not using Azure's automatic scaling feature, you should disable application request routing.
+If you are not using Azure's automatic scaling feature, you should disable application request routing (ARR).
 For more information, see Disabling ARR’s Instance Affinity in Windows Azure Web Sites